noxiousghost/mern-olympics/README.md

 A full stack web app for sports broadcasting made using the MERN stack

-##TO do
+#TO do

-# change bg color of every html pages

-# change bg color of jsx pages

-# create secondary color scheme
+-change color in profile and admin dashboards

+-redesign home and about page

+-update live video
+-change the images inc. logo, icons etc.
+-add html pages as react pages

-# fix signup (add country and fav game)
+-fix signup (add country and fav game)